-Session Manager can be configured with adaptations that can modify SIP messages before or after routing decisions have been made or perform digit manipulation.
-The adaptation DigitConversionAdapter supports digit conversion of telephone numbers in specific headers of SIP messages.
+Session Manager can be configured with Adaptations that can modify SIP messages before or after routing decisions have been made or perform digit manipulation.
+A generic Adaptation DigitConversionAdapter supports digit conversion of telephone numbers in specific headers of SIP messages.
+Other Adaptations are built on this generic, and can modify other headers to permit interoperability with third party SIP products.

-For the compliance test, one adaptation was used.
-This adaptation is applied to the Communication Manager SIP entity and performs the following:
+For the compliance test, one Adaptation was used.
+The Adaptation was applied to the Communication Manager SIP Entity and performs the following:

-• Mapping inbound DID numbers from X5 Solutions to local Communication Manager extensions.
+Mapping inbound DID numbers from IntelePeer to local Communication Manager extensions.

-To create the adaptation that will be applied to the Communication Manager SIP entity, navigate to Routing \rightarrow Adaptations in the left-hand navigation pane and click on the New button in the right pane (not shown).
+To create the Adaptation that will be applied to the Communication Manager SIP Entity, navigate to Routing \rightarrow Adaptations in the left-hand navigation pane and click on the New button in the right pane (not shown).
 In the new right pane that appears (shown below), fill in the following: